Handling Water Damage Upstairs

 You can also determine if you have upstairs water damage through the presence of discolorations or stains on the downstairs ceiling and walls.
 Keep in mind that leaks may not be located directly above the stain, having the ability to run lengthwise along piping and other surfaces for some time before finally finding a place through which to drain downward.

 Water running through your home, either horizontally or vertically, can have an effect on the electrical systems as well, so be sure to shut off the power until the problem has been dealt with, and do not handle any wiring or other components that have gotten wet.
-Water and electricity equals a big no-no, so keep that in mind.
+Water and electricity equal a big no-no, so keep that in mind.

 As with all cases of water damage, mold becomes a problem if not dealt with promptly.
 It may hide among insulation, piping, or hard to reach support structures located in attics.